 Pairs of identities mapping one forge to another.
 The first element is the id in the remote forge, the second element is the id in the local forge.

-The problem it solves is that, for example, the first time you mirror an issue from a remote forge to your local forge, it is created and has an identifier.
+The problem it solves is that, for example, the first time an issue is mirrored from a remote forge to a local forge, it is created and has an identifier.

-A week later, when you refresh the issue on your local forge to get modifications from the remote forge, you need to match the identifier of the issue on your local forge with the identifier of the issue on the remote forge.
+A week later, the issue is refreshed on the local forge to get modifications from the remote forge, the identifier of the issue must be matched to the local forge with the identifier of the issue on the remote forge.

 CI